- GENERAL WELCOME AND BACKGROUND

 - by email

 Bullying itself isn’t against the law, but harassment is.
 This is when the unwanted behaviour is related to one of the following:

 - gender (including gender reassignment)

 Parkfoot’s policy in cases of reported harassment is to:

-- Support employees should see if they can sort out the problem informally first
+- Support employees to see if they can sort out the problem informally first

 - If this fails, to arrange for a meeting between the manager and the parties involved

-- If this fails, to arrange a meeting with the HR department for a mediation session
+- If this fails, to arrange a meeting with the Personnel department for a mediation session

 - If all the preceding steps do not resolve the matter to the satisfaction of the complainant, then a formal complaint should be made using the Grievance Policy (above)